silphid/silphid.unity/pages/welcome/integrating-submodule.md

 ## Adding the framework submodule

-Add the framework as a Git submodule by executing the following command in your *SuperProject* folder:
+Add the framework as a Git submodule (as a subfolder named *Silphid.Unity*) by executing the following command from your *SuperProject* folder:

 ```
 git submodule add https://github.com/silphid/silphid.unity.git Silphid.Unity
 ```

-Now update all submodules recursively (the framework has its own submodules that would remain empty otherwise):
+Now update the framework's own submodules (therefore, sub-submodules):

 ```
+cd Silphid.Unity
+git submodule init
-git submodule update --recursive
+git submodule update
 ```

 ## Installing the *symlynx* tool